aws-samples/aws-control-tower-controls-terraform/README.md

 - Terraform backend, [configured](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#using-a-backend-block) (Terraform documentation).

+### Limitations

+- For AWS Control Tower controls, this pattern requires the use of [global identifiers](https://docs.aws.amazon.com/controltower/latest/controlreference/all-global-identifiers.html) that are in the following format:
+`arn:<PARTITION>:controlcatalog:::control/<CONTROL_CATALOG_OPAQUE_ID>`
+**Note:** In most cases, the value for `<PARTITION>` is aws.
+Previous versions of this pattern used [regional identifiers](https://docs.aws.amazon.com/controltower/latest/controlreference/control-metadata-tables.html) that are no longer supported.
+We recommend that you migrate from regional identifiers to global identifiers.
+Global identifiers help you manage controls and expand the number of controls you can use.

 ## Architecture

 This section provides a high-level overview of this solution and the architecture established by the sample code.
 The following diagram shows controls deployed across the various accounts in the OU.